Selenium IDE Download and Installation and Introduction to Its Core Features:

-- Insert New Command – Allows user to insert the new command/test step anywhere within the current test case.
+- Insert New Command – Allows the user to insert the new command/test step anywhere within the current test case.

-- Insert New Comment – Allows user to insert the new comment anywhere within the current test case to describe the subsequent test steps.
+- Insert New Comment – Allows the user to insert the new comment anywhere within the current test case to describe the subsequent test steps.